By Dharma Singh Khalsa, M.D.

 How can we stay in balance and create mental fitness in this age of anxiety?

-The single best thing we can do is a simple, easy, and effective singing yoga/ meditation exercise called Kirtan Kriya, or KK, which is also described elsewhere in this newsletter.
+The single best thing we can do is a simple, easy, and effective singing yoga/ meditation exercise called Kirtan Kriya, or KK, which is also described here.
 It requires just 12 minutes a day, preferably in the morning.

 Close to two decades of medical research on KK has revealed many compelling positive results.
 Significantly, in one of our studies where 75 percent of the subjects were women, and in those with memory loss, there was a tremendously significant finding: KK reversed this memory loss and helped create enhanced psychological and spiritual well-being.